-Marie Williams was appointed Commissioner of the Tennessee Department of Mental Health and Substance Abuse Services (TDMHSAS) by Governor Bill Haslam, effective October 22, 2016.
+Marie Williams, LCSW, was appointed Commissioner of the Tennessee Department of Mental Health and Substance Abuse Services (TDMHSAS) by Governor Bill Haslam, effective October 22, 2016.

-In her position as Deputy, Ms. Williams served as top advisor to the Commissioner and managed the departmental budget of over $300 million.
-In her tenure as Deputy, Ms. Williams successfully assisted in the Department’s transformation initiative and the closure of Lakeshore Mental Health Institute by moving patients into the community and reinvesting $20.5 million into the community for programs and services.
+In her past position as Deputy, Ms. Williams served as top advisor to the Commissioner and managed the departmental budget of over $337 million.
+Ms. Williams successfully assisted in the Department’s transformation initiative and the closure of Lakeshore Mental Health Institute through strong partnership and collaboration with community providers to move patients into the community and reinvesting $20.5 million into the community.
 Her leadership secured the support of three East Tennessee private psychiatric in-patient hospital partners to provide services to those patients previously served by Lakeshore.

 As Deputy, Ms. Williams worked with former Commissioner E. Douglas Varney regarding the prescription drug abuse epidemic facing our state and participated in the creation of the Prescription for Success initiative, a multi-faceted strategy to address the prescription drug problem in Tennessee.
 Deputy Williams also made a concerted effort to oversee the implementation of more “low-cost, high-impact” programs in the community.

 Ms. Williams also served as the Assistant Commissioner of Mental Health Services where she worked collaboratively to expand consumer based recovery services.
 Her division oversaw the statewide planning process as well as the successful implementation of the behavioral health safety net program, which provides services for persons who were disenrolled from TennCare.
 Her initiative, the Creating Homes Initiative (CHI), since its creation has leveraged $600 Million and developed over 18,000 supportive housing options along a continuum that allows for persons diagnosed with mental illness and co-occurring disorders to live in their communities in the least-restrictive settings.